johnwalley340/FieldManual/cURL.md

 	sudo apt install curl

-Return to [[-README]]cURL is a text based web browser.
+Return to [[README]]cURL is a text based web browser.
 This is a favorite go to and I use it on a daily basis for so many purposes from testing HTTP and HTTPS connectivity to downloading malicious code to a target.

 There are a few tips a tricks.
 First man pages are pretty good for this program.
 Use them.